arpitjain799/alacorder/alacorder/README.md

 ## **Installation**

 **Alacorder can run on most devices.
 If your device can run Python 3.9 or later, it can run Alacorder.**
 * To skip installation, download the prebuilt executable for your operating system (MacOS or Windows) from GitHub.
+Open the executable file and wait for Alacorder to launch.
 * If you already have Python installed, open Command Prompt or Terminal and enter `pip install alacorder` or `pip3 install alacorder`.
 * Install [Anaconda Distribution](https://www.anaconda.com/products/distribution) to install Python if the above methods do not work.
 Once your Anaconda environment is configured, repeat these installation instructions in a terminal.

 ```
 Usage: python -m alacorder [OPTIONS] COMMAND [ARGS]...

-  ALACORDER 79 (partymountain)  by Sam Robson
+  ALACORDER 79 (partymountain)

 Options:
   --version   Show the version and exit.